 "I'm a Senior."

 "Me too!
 Maybe we'll have some classes together this semester.
-My name is Lily, btw."
-She he'd out her hand for me to shake.
+My name is Lily, by the way."
+She held out her hand for me to shake it.

 I shook her hand back, having to rub my hand afterwards to get rid of the pain from her strong grip.
 "Yeah, maybe.
 Nice to meet you, Lily.
 My name is Rosalynn."

-Lily pointed me to a door that had a plaque that read 'Principal Peters' on it.
+Lily pointed me to a door with a plaque on it that read 'Principal Peters.'
 "We have arrived to your destination, ma'am," Lily joked.
 She shined her flawless white teeth at me when she smiled.

-My meeting with the principal went good; it looked like I was taking a bunch of honors classes this semester, including English, Calculus, US History and Chemistry.
+My meeting with the principal went well; it looked like I was taking a bunch of honors classes this semester, including English, Calculus, US History and Chemistry.
 I was planning on applying for college in a few months, so I tried to take as many honors classes as possible to boost my GPA.
+High grades were essential since I had no volunteer work or extracurriculars to add to my applications.

 The principal led me to my first class, English honors.
 On the way to English, I saw a bunch of students scrambling to get to their classes before the tardy bell rung.
-It was like watching a bunch of animals running away from some predator, the look of worry on their face and there sudden ability to run really fast.
-It was quite amusing considering the principal was yelling at them the whole time.
+It was like watching a bunch of animals running away from a predator with their worried faces and sudden ability to run really fast.
+It was quite amusing, considering the principal was yelling at them the whole time.

-Entering the class, some tan, skinny girl with long blonde hair in the back of the classroom yelled out, "Hey new girl!"
-Sitting beside the loud girl was a really cute guy with short brown hair and gorgeous green eyes that was smiling at me.
-I couldn't help but stare at how attractive he was and feel kind of annoyed at the girl who shouted at me.
+As I entered the room, some tan, skinny girl with long blonde hair in the back of the class yelled out, "hey new girl!"
+Sitting beside the loud, obnoxious girl was a really cute guy with short brown hair and gorgeous hazel eyes that was smiling at me.
+I couldn't help but think about how attractive he was and feel kind of annoyed at the girl who shouted at me at the same time.
+I can only imagine the complexity of my facial expression as I stared back at him.

 Feeling my face turn crimson red and not wanting to draw any more attention to myself than necessary, I gave her a fake smile and walked to the desk my teacher appointed me to.
 Sitting beside me was the girl who gave me directions to the principal's office this morning.